slamora/brackets-wiki/Preview-Images-Research.md

 * An HTML document with the image is placed where the code mirror editor would normally show text.
 * A document for an image is a standard but immutable document w/o text.
 * All calls to text-based APIs (get text, cursor, selection) should remain unchanged and respond as they would on an empty document.
 * Implement support immutable documents, APIs that modify text would have to be tweaked to check for mutability.
+    * _[pthiess] Are there concerns with a design which allows - let's say a paste operation - on a document that isn't mutable?_
 * EditorManager.focusEditor() returns focus to last element shown in main editor space, i.e. image if that had focus or last editor otherwise

 Advantage:
 * since EditorManager and DocumentManager APIs are unchanged, fewer extensions will break.

 Disadvantage:
 * extra work to enable immutable documents
+    * _[pthiess] I do agree there might be some hidden work or potential to break extensions in case the extension tries to alter the immutable document._
 * extra work to maintain EditorManager.focusEditor
 * Documents class gains in complexity, no separation of concerns for text and image documents, seems harder to maintain if new editors are added, i.e. image editors, hex editor, ...